-The arcane figure of the Great Mother
+The temple of the Great Mother

 THE CULT OF THE GREAT MOTHER